umangburman/Room-Library-Login-Example/README.md

-# Login Example using ROOM Database Android
+# Login Example using Room Database Android

 This is a very simple **Login Example of Room Database with LiveData** in Android.
-It takes the input from the UI, stores it in ROOM Database and displays back on the UI.
+It takes the input from the UI, stores it in Room Database and displays back on the UI.

-This example is for those beginners who want to learn **ROOM Database** for Android.
-ROOM Database is usually used to populate a large number of data from the database into a RecyclerView.
+This example is for those beginners who want to learn **Room Database** for Android.
+Room Database is usually used to populate a large number of data from the database into a RecyclerView.
 This example follows the recommended Architecture Components pattern.

 So Let's Get Started:

 1. What are the recommended Architecture Components?
-2. What is ROOM Database?
+2. What is Room Database?
 3. Important Annotation or Components.
 4. Implementation Step-by-Step
 5. Conclusion